 - I understand that on a porcelain ceiling lamp holder cooper wiring devices you do not need a ground wire and there is no place for it.

 - I am not wiring to anything that is metal, and the devices are porcelain and plastic blue boxes.

 - What do I do with the ground wire that is in the Romex electrical cable?

 - Do I just trash it or should I attach it to the screws that are attaching the porcelain fixture to the blue round box?

-Thanks for the help just not sure what to do with ground could use nut just to put on it..heck don’t know.
+Thanks for the help just not sure what to do with ground could use nut just to put on it, heck I don’t know.

-This electrical wiring question came from: Bob, a Homeowner from Gibson, TN.
+This electrical wiring question came from: Bob, a Homeowner from Gibson, Tennessee.

 Additional Comments: I love this site because it is a big help to us who are unsure and it helps us with safety issues.
 Thank you for your help.

 Thanks for your electrical wiring question Bob, This is a very good question.

 How to Ground Wall Outlets Light Switches and Fixtures